SuMitkuMar1303/CS203_Project/README.md

 # CS203_Project
-NOTE-FOR NEGATION USE '!'
+1.NOTE-FOR NEGATION USE '!'
 IN PLACE OF '.
 NOTE-max number of variable allowed id 11.
 NOTE-if a term in expression does not contain all variable then add all value contain in group.
 EXAMPLE-in 3 variable expression if a term is AC! then it is combination of ABC! and AB!C! then we have to add remain term,program take value of a term of in which missing